As we have opportunity, let us do good to everyone, and especially to those who are of the household of faith.” – Galatians 6:10

 - Intercessory Prayer List: Receive weekly and other occasional prayer updates for prayer.

-- Lay Eucharistic Ministry: Members of this team take communion to those who cannot come to church.
+- Lay Eucharistic Visitors: Members of this team take communion to those who cannot come to church.